knative/docs/docs/eventing/samples/kafka/channel/README.md

 ### All authentication methods

-After creating the secret for your desired authentication type using the above steps, reference that secret and the namespace of the secret in the `config-kafka` ConfigMap:
+After you have created the secret for your desired authentication type by using the previous steps, reference the secret and the namespace of the secret in the `config-kafka` ConfigMap:

 ```
 ...
 data: